Xilinx/mlir-aie/buildHostWin.md

 ## Build a Design

-For your design of interest, for instance [vector_add](../programming_examples/basic/vector_add/), 2 steps are needed: (i) build the AIE desgin in WSL and then (ii) build the host code in powershell.
+For your design of interest, for instance from [programming_examples](../programming_examples/), 2 steps are needed: (i) build the AIE desgin in WSL and then (ii) build the host code in powershell.

 ### Build device AIE part: WSL Ubuntu terminal
 1. Prepare your enviroment with the mlir-aie tools (built during Prerequisites part of this guide).
 See [Set up your environment](#set-up-your-environment) above.